nicolaskopp/CPL/README.md

 Overall, the CPL could represent a win-win situation for companies looking to improve both their ecological and economic performance.

-## Alternate License
+## Climate Responsibility Addendum (CRA) for Open Source Licenses

+The Climate Responsibility Addendum (CRA) is designed to be attached to existing open source licenses to introduce climate responsibility obligations.
+It does not alter the original permissions, limitations, or conditions of the underlying license but adds additional terms related to climate responsibility.

-There is also an Add-On Version of this License to be used as a module for existing licenes.
-You can find it in the repo under the name `CRA`
+You can find it in this repo under the name `CRA`.